EnviroDIY/LoRa_AT/README.md

  * etc.

 To return module to **Factory Defaults**, use this sketch:
-  File -> Examples -> TinyGSM -> tools -> [FactoryReset](https://github.com/vshymanskyy/TinyGSM/blob/master/tools/FactoryReset/FactoryReset.ino)
+  File -> Examples -> TinyLoRa -> tools -> [FactoryReset](https://github.com/EnviroDIY/TinyLoRa/blob/master/tools/FactoryReset/FactoryReset.ino)

 In some cases, you may need to set an initial APN to connect to the cellular network.
 Try using the ```gprsConnect(APN)``` function to set an initial APN if you are unable to register on the network.